 Cybersecurity Announcement from the FBI

-As people across the world are dealing with various aspects of the pandemic, the
+As people worldwide are dealing with various aspects of the pandemic, the

 onslaught of cybersecurity threats has, unfortunately, continued in some cases.

-On March 20, 2020, the FBI issued a public service announcement in response to the rise in fraud schemes related to the COVID-19 pandemic.
+On March 20, 2020, the FBI issued a public service announcement regarding the rise in fraud schemes related to the COVID-19 pandemic.
 According to the PSA, cybercriminals are sending fake CDC emails, phishing emails, and selling counterfeit products/treatments.

 Here are ways to help stop criminal activity: